-Shares of mutual funds are valued at the net asset value of shares held by the Plan at year-end.
-Interest is recorded as earned on the accrual basis.
-The common/collective trust fund investments are valued based on the net asset value as determined by using estimated fair value of the underlying assets held in the fund.
-Net asset value is used as a practical expedient for fair value.
-Contract value of fully benefit-responsive contracts is equal to principal balance plus accrued interest.
-Purchases and sales of securities are recorded on a trade-date basis.
-Interest income is recorded on an accrual basis.
+Purchase and sales of securities are recorded on a trade-date basis.
+Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation/depreciation includes gains and losses on investments bought and sold as well as held during the year.
+Net appreciation/depreciation include gains and losses on investments bought and sold as well as held during the year.